Mental Health and Physical Health

 - Hypochondriasis - This refers to equating minor symptoms with serious diseases.
 For example, a person who has a headache may assume that it’s actually a brain tumor.
 As a result, the person will spend excessive time worried and concerned about their physical health.

-- Conversion Disorder - Individuals with this disorder often exhibit symptoms that mask a serious disease (such as losing vision or experiencing deafness) in response to a highly-stressful situation.
+- Conversion Disorder - Individuals with this disorder often exhibit symptoms that can’t be explained by a medical condition.
 In these cases, the body appears to be naturally shifting mental stress into a physical response.

 - Somatization Disorder - Experiencing physical symptoms in various parts of the body at different times is somatization.
 Symptoms often feel highly uncomfortable to unbearable and can include sexual problems, migraines, abdominal pain, bowel problems, and nausea.